unilincoln/ICT-Policies/Acceptable Use Policy.rst

 #.
 Distributing or storing images, text or materials that are, or might be considered as, illegal, paedophilic or defamatory.
 #.
 Distributing or storing images, text or materials that are, or might be considered as, indecent, obscene, pornographic or of a terrorist nature unless you have a legitimate reason for doing so and have written authorisation from your academic supervisor or head of department.
 #.
 Distributing or storing images, text or materials that are, or might be considered as, discriminatory, offensive, abusive, sexist or racist when the context is a personal attack or might be considered as harassment.
 #.
-Knowingly introducing malicious software, such as a virus or similar threat, into the University ICT Resources or the ICT resources of any other person or organisation.
+Knowingly introducing malicious software, such as a virus or similar threat, into the University ICT Resources or the ICT Resources of any other person or organisation.
 #.
 Sending or deliberately receiving Credit or Debit Card numbers (see 3.1.9 for definition).
 If you do receive an email containing a Credit or Debit card number you must delete it immediately.
 #.
 Sending emails that are unrelated to the business of the University (except for limited personal use mentioned in the introduction above) or for personal gain.
 #.
 Sending commercial material or software or any copyrighted material belonging to parties outside of the University, or belonging to the University itself, without legitimate permission from the owner.